disbergconsultancy/NO-MAS/README.md

 ## Contributing

 Contributions welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request on [GitHub](https://github.com/disbergconsultancy/NO-MAS).

 ## Acknowledgments